Floydlang/floyd/docs/floyd_speak.md

 |__typeid__		| Describes the *type* of a value.
 |__function__		| A function value.
 Functions can be Floyd functions or C functions.
 They are callable.
 |__struct__		| Like C struct or classes or tuples.
 A value object.
-|__vector__		| A continous array of elements addressed via indexes.
+|__vector__		| A continuous array of elements addressed via indexes.
 |__dictionary__	| Lookup values using string keys.
-|__json_value__	| A value that holds a json-compatible value, can be a big JSON tree.
+|__json_value__	| A value that holds a JSON-compatible value, can be a big JSON tree.
 |TODO POC: __sum-type__		| Tagged union.
 |TODO 1.0: __float__		| 32-bit floating point number
 |TODO 1.0: __int8__		| 8-bit signed integer
 |TODO 1.0: __int16__		| 16-bit signed integer
 |TODO 1.0: __int32__		| 32-bit signed integer

 Notice that string has many qualities of an array of characters.
-You can ask for its size, access characters via [] etc.
+You can ask for its size, access characters via [], etc.

 # TRUE DEEP